Particular/docs.particular.net/README.md

 #### Mermaid

 The support for [Mermaid](https://mermaid.js.org) is provided as an extension to [Markdig](https://github.com/lunet-io/markdig).
-Markdig converts the diagram definition from .md to HTML, and then mermaid JavaScript library converts the definition to SVG format on the fly.
+Markdig converts the diagram definition from .md to HTML, and then the Mermaid JavaScript library converts the definition to SVG format on the fly.

 Diagram images are generated using the  using a pseudocode syntax like this: